 In general, proper transducer placement and calibration is important for a reliable outcome.
 Incorrect placement of a transducer or usage of an incorrectly calibrated transducer may adulterate the result.
 A suitable transducer should be connected and properly fitted.
-Variation in earphone position up-down or front-back and leakage between earphone and ear may yield inappropriate results as e.g. falsely poor hearing thresholds, particularly at high frequencies.
+Variation in earphone position up-down or front-back and leakage between earphone and ear may yield inappropriate results as e.g., falsely poor hearing thresholds, particularly at high frequencies.

-If not specified otherwise all psycho-acoustical tests can be performed in subjects of all ages as long as appropriate participation and cooperation can be expected.
-This means that these tests are not expected to be suitable e.g. for very small children, mentally handicapped subjects or other non-cooperative subjects.
-For these subjects it is recommended to apply physiological test methods.
+If not specified otherwise all psycho-acoustical tests can be performed in patients of all ages as long as appropriate participation and cooperation can be expected.
+This means that these tests are not expected to be suitable e.g., for very small children, mentally disabled patients or other non-cooperative patients.
+For these patients it is recommended to apply physiological test methods.